 For those matters where the duty to consult with Indigenous peoples is a duty of the Provincial government, the Provincial government may delegate procedural aspects of this duty to project proponents at the town while retaining oversight of the consultation process.
-Staff will be required to adhere to linstructions from the Province will be when provided and staff will be required to adhere to them.
+Instructions from the Province will be provided and staff will be required to adhere to them.